marcosvcorsi/omnistack-week-11/README.md

 ---

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This projeto uses MIT License.
+See the file [LICENSE](LICENSE.md) for more details.

 ---